 We also ensure that we remain in touch with the views and concerns of our community.
-We maintain this dialogue through direct engagement through community briefings and community surveys.
-These channels provide an avenue for Esso to understand the concerns of the community, provide information updates on our business and to respond to questions about our operations.
+We maintain this dialogue through direct engagement through community briefings, community surveys and engagement forums.
+These channels provide an avenue for Esso to understand the concerns of the community, provide information updates on our business developments and to respond to questions about our operations.

-We're committed to being a good neighbour, creating productive and sustainable relationships with our stakeholders and being an active member of the communities where we operate.
+We are committed to being a good neighbour, creating productive and sustainable relationships and being an active member of the communities where we operate.